Public speaking nerves is something which can effect even the most seasoned and talented professional.

 1. Enlighten your audience, don’t just inform them

 Make sure that you know a lot about what you will be speaking about and that you care about what you have to say even more.
 Don’t, however, craft your presentation with the assumption that just because you know what you know, your audience will understand you.

-– To convert what some may perceive as boring into interesting
+– Convert what some may perceive as boring into interesting

-– To tell them something they don’t already know
+– Tell your audience something they don’t already know

-– To ensure that everything you share is relevant to your audience
+– Ensure that everything you share is relevant to your audience

-– To make their lives better, easier, happier or positively different in some way
+– Make their lives better, easier, happier or positively different in some way

 If you invest your time focusing on turning information into something your audience can relate to and remember, you will be far less nervous.